Women’s Financial Empowerment podcast series

 00:10:15:01 - 00:10:40:06

-I'm back with my guest, Financial Wellbeing coach Betsy Wescott, talking about money and relationships.
+I'm back with my guest, Financial Wellbeing coach Betsy Westcott, talking about money and relationships.
 Now, this is a really interesting topic.
 So, Betsy, you say that having a conversation with your partner about money early in the relationship is the Gold Star approach for avoiding some issues later on.
 But having those conversations can be really difficult.
 I know my partner is actually really uncomfortable talking about money.

 00:10:40:06 - 00:11:11:28

 He's not interested in sitting down and putting together that shared financial plan.
 Can you share some tips with our listeners on how you can go about it?
-Yeah, and I can really empathize with you with your partner's experience there, because for a lot of us, if we've been raised not talking about money and we've not developed those skills, having someone come and sort of say, Hey, I really want to talk about your finances, what assets do you want and what goals do you have can be akin to asking them to stand and drive and be naked.
+Yeah, and I can really empathise with you with your partner's experience there, because for a lot of us, if we've been raised not talking about money and we've not developed those skills, having someone come and sort of say, Hey, I really want to talk about your finances, what assets do you want and what goals do you have can be akin to asking them to stand and drive and be naked.

 00:11:11:28 - 00:11:34:18